 Don’t Resort To Shouting

 Even if you feel frustrated, don’t shout at your beagle.
 Shouting will actually encourage your beagle to bark more and louder.
-A big part of why they bark is to receive attention, and by shouting you’re giving into what they want.
-They are likely to continue to bark at your shouting because they interpret it as you trying to keep up to their bark and they want to challenge you.
+A big part of why they bark is to receive attention, and by shouting, you’re giving in to what they want.
+They are likely to continue to bark at your shouting because they interpret it as you trying to keep up with their bark, and they want to challenge you.

 Beagles need consistent training in order for it to be effective.
-If there are two or more people involved in the dog’s training, make sure everyone is one the same page of what they are doing to train the dog.
+If there are two or more people involved in the dog’s training, make sure everyone is on the same page about what they are doing to train the dog.
 If everyone involved is teaching the beagle different things and having different reactions to their barking, they will continue to bark whenever they want.